Monopoly (game): Classic

 In 2013, a similar promotional campaign was launched encouraging the public to vote on one of several possible new tokens to replace an existing one.
 The choices were a guitar, a diamond ring, a helicopter, a robot, and a cat.
 This new campaign was different from the one in 1998, as the least-popular existing piece would be retired and replaced with a new one.
 Both were chosen by a vote that ran on Facebook from January 8 to February 5, 2013.
 The cat took the top spot with 31% of the vote, while the iron proved to be the least-popular classic piece and was retired and replaced by the cat.

 In January 2017, Hasbro placed the line of tokens in the regular edition with another vote which included a total of 64 options.
-The eight playable tokens at the time included the Battleship, Boot, Cat, Racecar, Scottie Dog, Thimble, Top hat, and Wheelbarrow.
-By March 17, 2017, Hasbro retired three additional tokens, the thimble, wheelbarrow, and boot; these were replaced by a penguin, a Tyrannosaurus and a rubber duck.
+The eight playable tokens at the time included the Battleship, Boot, Cat, Racecar, Scottie Dog, Thimble, Top Hat, and Wheelbarrow.
+By March 17, 2017, Hasbro retired three additional tokens, the thimble, wheelbarrow, and boot; these were replaced by a penguin, a Tyrannosaurus rex and a rubber duck.

 In April 2022, it was announced that a previously retired token would return to Monopoly sets.
 The candidates for reintroduction were the wheelbarrow, thimble, iron, horse & rider, boot, and money bag.
 One existing token would also be dropped from the line-up.
-Based on the results of the vote, Hasbro announced that, starting in spring 2023, the T-Rex would be replaced by the Thimble in regular sets of Monopoly.
+Based on the results of the vote, Hasbro announced that the T-Rex would be replaced by the Thimble in regular sets of Monopoly starting in 2023.
+Another refresh of Monopoly followed in 2025, replacing the battleship with the previously retired money bag.